kevinknowscs/LearningC/lessons/ex14-forloops/README.md

 Exercise
 ========

-Write TWO programs that counts from 1 to 50 and prints out the number and the square of each number.
+Write THREE programs that counts from 1 to 50 and prints out the number and the square of each number.

 For the first program use a 0-based loop.
 For the second program use a 1-based loop.
+For the third program, purposely introduce a bug in your program by writing an off-by-one error.
+I don't care if it prints 1 to many times or 1 too few times - just introduce some kind of off-by-one error.

 Sample Output: